mrclay/kj_elf_contribs/README.txt

 If you want to move the library location, edit the first line of mod/shibalike/start.php.

-The shibalike plugin changes the Elgg registration process to add first_name, last_name and dcf_id fields, updates the username field in the elf_users table upon email confirmation, changes the login process to accept email address or DCF ID, and populates the Shibalike session with the appropriate content upon login for use by other applications such as Moodle.
+The shibalike plugin changes the login process to accept email address or DCF ID, and populates the Shibalike session with the appropriate content upon login for use by other applications such as Moodle.

 The plugin supplies a stripped down login view suitable for iframes and accessible through http://elgg-url/shibalike/login

+elf_register

+This Elgg plugin changes the Elgg registration process to a two step process with the passwords and other information collected only after the email address has been confirmed.

+It adds first_name, last_name and dcf_id fields, and updates the username field in the elf_users table after the registration process is complete,

-The plugin also disables the user's ability to change their Elgg email address.
+The plugin also disables the user's ability to change their Elgg email address, and modifies the password reset form and the admin user creation form.

 *qli_recaptcha*